 Take BART into the City and Use Uber/Lyft in the City

-When you land in San Francisco your first impulse might be to take an Uber or Lyft into the city to start your trip.
+When you land at the San Francisco International Airport your first impulse might be to take an Uber or Lyft into the city to start your trip.
 While this is certainly convenient as it will get you directly to your accommodation, traffic could make the trip longer and more expensive than expected.
 A more budget-friendly alternative is to take BART to Powell St station, which is in Union Square near many popular hotels.
 Once you’re in the city, then hop in an Uber/Lyft to get you to your hotel.

 Of course, if you travel with multiple suitcases or being on BART amidst a pandemic makes you nervous, then take Uber/Lyft.